Erythrina crista-galli L.

 Growing Coral Trees is only appropriate outdoors in USDA zones 9 and up.
 Coral Tree care is easy if you are in the correct region, but some growers may find them messy.

 Coral Trees need very little water.
-Too much water actually promotes a weak limb structure and subsequent breakage.
-Overwatering causes the tree to grow too quickly, and its soft wood cannot support such spurts.
-Then in the dry season, the weight of the tree can actually pull it out of the soil.
+Too much water promotes a weak limb structure and subsequent breakage.
+Overwatering causes the tree to grow too quickly, and its softwood cannot support such spurts.
+Then in the dry season, the weight of the tree can pull it out of the soil.

 Pruning the tree in spring to remove the heavier stems or any damaged material will help prevent limb loss and trees from tipping.
 Fertilizer is also not recommended when growing Coral Trees.

 Fertilizer also causes them to have aggressive growth that can cause problems later.
-Cover over the root zone with a good organic mulch, which will gradually leach a light dose of nutrients into soil over time… – See more at: How to Grow and Care for Coral Trees
+Cover over the root zone with a good organic mulch, which will gradually leach a light dose of nutrients into the soil over time.
+See more at How to Grow and Care for Coral Trees.

 - Back to genus Erythrina